 Also of interest is that Larkspur has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.35% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Larkspur is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Larkspur in 2010 was $65,707, which is wealthy relative to California and the nation.
-This equates to an annual income of $262,828 for a family of four.
+The per capita income in Larkspur in 2018 was $82,719, which is wealthy relative to California and the nation.
+This equates to an annual income of $330,876 for a family of four.
+However, Larkspur contains both very wealthy and poor people as well.

 The most common language spoken in Larkspur is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.